GCSE History: Weimar Germany

 The Culture of the Weimar Republic

 The positive achievements of the Weimar Republic are easily overlooked.
 This project encourages students to investigate the cultural vibrancy of the Republic by producing a "virtual tour" around the Berlin of the 1920s.
-An example produced by students at the International School of Toulouse can be seen here.
 A Fling the Teacher quiz based on it is here.
+In the past I have also got students to design a mini-exhibition about the Weimar Republic, which is the subject of this blogpost.

 10.